-Vegas killer 'shot guard before attack'
+Vegas police switch timeline of massacre

-The man behind the mass shooting in Las Vegas shot and injured a security guard six minutes before carrying out the attack, officials say, in a major change to the timeline of events.
+The gunman behind last week's Las Vegas massacre shot a security guard six minutes before the attack, police say, in a striking change to the timeline.

 Police initially said the guard interrupted Stephen Paddock as the attack was under way.